aviskase/aviskase.github.io/content/articles/2025/2025-03-12-writeup-tryhackme-el-bandito/index.md

 The room acts as a final step of HTTP smuggling module, so, explored vulnerabilities are not surprising:

 - SSRF
-- HTTP request smuggling via fake WebSockets tunnel
+- HTTP request smuggling via fake WebSocket tunnel
 - HTTP request smuggling over HTTP 2 with CL.0 technique

 {{< toc >}}